Top of page logo

 3.6/5

-It’s a simple truth that air integrated dive computers are more expensive than regular ones.
+It’s a simple reality that air integrated dive computers are more expensive than regular ones.

-That said, we’ve scoured the seven seas for the cheapest air integrated dive computer available and the Oceanic VTX is the most affordable option by far.
+That said, we’ve scoured the seven seas for the cheapest air integrated dive computer available and it’s the Mares Smart Air which is way more affordable than all other options on the market.

 PROS: